ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Dandelion Root Extract?

-Root Extract is our top-rated form of Dandelion Root Extract — the form we recommend for its High Absorption bioavailability.
-We compared 1 forms in our formulary.
+Root Extract is our top-rated form of Dandelion Root Extract, and we compared 1 forms in our formulary to rank it.

 ✓ Top Pick: Root Extract